aubreymoore/McIntire-Stennis/notes for Annette Kang.md

 #### Example Usage

-The chapter on thrips in Insects of Guam I was annotated and the data were published in [this Zenodo journal article](https://zenodo.org/record/3634035#.YKNHgiYRXS8).
-Ther data were also automatically uploaded to a [GBIF dataset](https://www.gbif.org/dataset/9c8d5683-76c1-4938-aede-b7ad5391b6b2).
+The Thrips of Guam chapter in Insects of Guam I was annotated by GGI, the data were published in [this Zenodo journal article](https://zenodo.org/record/3634035#.YKNHgiYRXS8), they were also automatically uploaded to a [GBIF dataset](https://www.gbif.org/dataset/9c8d5683-76c1-4938-aede-b7ad5391b6b2).
+So this can be done.
+Just a matter of learning how.